FreeTymeKiyan/Kata/Searching/BinarySearch/KataLog.md

 6. the iteration of a[mid] < x should be, binarySearchRecursive(a, x, mid + 1, right);, not only mid
 7. spell binary wrong as bianry
 8. upper bound should be a.length - 1 instead of a.length, because it's the last element.
 9. remember to initialize mid before using it.
+10. return mid not a[mid], return the index of x